 Healing hurts sometimes.
 The pain can be almost unbearable but it has to be done if I want to move on and put this behind me for good!

 I thought I had adjusted to what happened to me and that I was moving on but I was wrong.
 I was like a man with a broken leg who lets the leg heal without getting it straightened.
-I was limping along unaware the leg needed to be re-broken and set to make it right again.
+I was limping and unaware the leg needed to be re-broken and set to make it right again.

 I don’t want to limp through life.
 I want to be able to run.
 If it has to hurt to make it better so be it.
 I will grit my teeth, endure the pain, and hope that one day I will be able to run.